-Deutsche Bank plans to reshape its business into the three distinct divisions: Corporate & Investment Bank (CIB), Private & Commercial Bank (PCB), and Deutsche Asset Management (Deutsche AM).
-Deutsche Bank expects this reshaping to allow it to focus on markets, products and clients where it is better positioned to pursue growth opportunities.
+Deutsche Bank has started to reshape its business into the three distinct divisions: Corporate & Investment Bank (CIB), Private & Commercial Bank (PCB), and Deutsche Asset Management (Deutsche AM).
+Deutsche Bank expects this new operating business structure to allow it to focus on markets, products and clients where it is better positioned to pursue growth opportunities.

-In 2016, Deutsche Bank has taken decisive measures to improve, modernize and simplify the bank.
-As a result, Deutsche Bank completed 2016 with strong capital and liquidity ratios and expects to achieve a turnaround in its overall 2017 performance.
 As part of its updated strategy communication in March 2017, Deutsche Bank has adjusted the composition and the characteristics of its most important financial targets.
 Deutsche Bank aims to achieve its adjusted cost targets by 2018 and 2021, respectively, and its remaining key performance indicators in the long-term, consistent with a simpler and safer bank.
-These key performance indicators appear in the table below.
+These key performance indicators are shown in the table below.

-Group Key Performance Indicators 1 December 31, 2016 Target CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) 2 11.8% comfortably above 13.0% CRR/CRD 4 leverage ratio 4.1%3 4.5%

-Post-tax Return on Average Tangi- ble Equity 4 (2.7)% approximately 10.0% Adjusted costs 5 EUR 24.7 bn 2018: circa EUR 22 bn 2021: circa EUR 21 bn
+Group Key Performance Indica- tors March 31, 2017 Target CRR/CRD 4 Common Equity Tier 1 capital ratio (fully loaded) 11.9% comfortably above 13.0% CRR/CRD 4 leverage ratio 4.0%3 4.5% Post-tax Return on Average Tangi- ble Equity 4.5% approximately 10.0% Adjusted costs EUR 6.3 bn 2018: circa EUR 22 bn 2021: circa EUR 21 bn

-1 Deutsche Bank's plan for 2017 is based on foreign exchange rates of EUR/USD 1.01 and EUR/GBP 0.88.
+&lt;sup>1 Deutsche Bank's plan for 2017 is based on foreign exchange rates of EUR/USD 1.01 and EUR/GBP 0.88.

-Deutsche Bank's proposed EUR 8 billion capital raise is intended to allow it to substantially strengthen its capitalization and is expected to result in a CRR/CRD 4 fully loaded Common Equity Tier 1 capital ratio (fully loaded CET 1 ratio) of approximately 14% and a CRR/CRD 4 fully loaded leverage ratio of approximately 4% pro forma as of December 31, 2016.
+The successful completion of Deutsche Bank's approximately EUR 8 billion capital increase is intended to allow it to substantially strengthen its capitalization and resulted in an increase of its current CRR/CRD 4 fully loaded Common Equity Tier 1 capital ratio (fully loaded CET 1 ratio) of 11.9 % to 14.1 % pro-forma and an increase of its current CRR/CRD 4 fully loaded leverage ratio of 3.4 % to 4 % pro forma as of March 31, 2017.
 Looking forward, Deutsche Bank expects the planned sale of a minority stake in Deutsche Asset Management via an initial public offering (IPO) over the next 24 months, and the disposal of other businesses, to generate, through risk weighted asset (RWA) reduction and capital impacts, an equivalent of up to EUR 2.0 billion in capital.

 In the financial year 2017, Deutsche Bank expects increases in RWA, notably from operational risk, methodology changes and selected business growth.
-By year-end 2017, Deutsche Bank expects its fully loaded CET 1 ratio to be approximately 13% and our fully loaded CRR/CRD 4 Leverage Ratio to be approximately 4% (approximately 4.5% on a phase-in basis).
+By year-end 2017, Deutsche Bank expects its fully loaded CET 1 ratio to be approximately 13 % and its fully loaded CRR/CRD 4 Leverage Ratio to be approximately 4 % (approximately 4.5 % on a phase-in basis).